 - Rocks furrow and brow, this does not dampen their beauty but enhances it; the furrows of our brow, the lines from our eyes, the wrinkles around our lips, these are signs of character and a life well lived.

-- The channels on rocks show where time has left its mark and given them distinctive beauty; time shapes us in unique ways and these are marks of distinctions, not signs of deformity.
+- The channels on rocks show where time has left its mark and given them a singular beauty; time shapes us in unique ways and these are marks of distinction, not signs of deformity.

 Thoreau once wrote,